Liquefied Natural Gas

 LNG shipping has a proven safety record.
 The world’s first LNG tanker shipped LNG safely from Louisiana to the United Kingdom in 1959.
 Through 60 years of marine shipping experience, shipments have covered more than 100 million miles without major accidents, safety problems, or security issues, either in port or at sea.
 (Source: Center for Liquefied Natural Gas)

 LNG carriers are designed to have a high degree of safety:

 - Double hulled vessels.

 - Separating LNG cargo tanks from the hull structure using thick insulation.

 - Closed cargo systems for loading or discharging, to prevent vapour venting

 - Temperature and pressure monitoring.

 - Gas detection and cargo tank liquid level indicators.

 Canada’s LNG Opportunity

 Global markets for LNG are expected to expand by the mid-2020s.
 In the past decade, about 20 LNG facilities were proposed for development on Canada’s West Coast, but most have been cancelled or deferred.
-Currently only two LNG facilities are in progress on the West Coast, and three others are proposed for Canada’s East Coast and in Quebec.
+Currently only five LNG facilities are in progress on the West Coast, and three others are proposed for Canada’s East Coast and in Quebec.